AeloveRim/TahrovinGrit/README.md

 Since I'm going to do that for myself anyway, I figured I might as well leave it in for the people who want a lot more quests around !
 This profile is completely untested, I can't guarantee the extra quests are good, fit in well, or even if they work fine in VR.
 It *should* be okay, but who knows !

 Safe to say, **only select the Extra Quests profile if you don't mind some potential jank** !
-If something doesn't work with this profile, get back to me and I'll make a patch !
+If something doesn't work with this profile, get back to me on Discorod and I'll see if I can make a patch.

 As I play through more quests, some will eventually be switched from the Extra Quests profile to the main Grit profile and others will likely be added.